 Many people need to be thanked for their invaluable input, suggestions and comments.
-Although it is not possible to mention all contributors by name, of note, are Johan van den Heever, Vukani Mamba and various other senior members of the Economic Research and Statistics Department of the South African Reserve Bank (the Bank).
-We also thank the Publishing Section, especially Ronel Thomas and Tracy Muller of the Group Strategy and Communications Department of the Bank as well as, Kym Naidoo of the Economic Research and Statistics Department.
-We would also like to thank staff members from National Treasury, and here we need to mention members by name: Muzi Mathema and Cecil Mordem, and staff from the South African Revenue Service for their invaluable contributions to this publication.
+Although it is not possible to mention all contributors by name, of note are Vukani Mamba, Michael Adams and various other senior members of the Economic Research and Statistics Department of the South African Reserve Bank (SARB).
+We also thank the Publishing Section of the Corporate Services Department and Tracy Muller of the Executive Management Department and Kym Naidoo of the Economic Research and Statistics Department.
+We would also like to thank staff members from National Treasury and the South African Revenue Service for their invaluable contributions to this publication.

-The compilation of the Tax Chronology of South Africa: 1979-2015 would not have been possible if it were not for the efforts of the following members of the Bank's Public Finance Division:
+The compilation of the Tax Chronology of South Africa: 1979-2017 would not have been possible if it were not for the efforts of the following members of the SARB's Public Finance Division:

-Mandy Barends, Eldoret Gerber, Christelle Groenewald, Theresa Gumbi, Selwyn Jacobs, Lize Janse van Rensburg, Tshegofatso Mashele, Thabo Mboweni, Mogale Phakedi, Victor Ramphele, and Abonga Sodawe.
+Victor Ramphele, Mandy Barends, Eldoret Gerber, Christelle Groenewald, Theresa Gumbi, Selwyn Jacobs, Tshegofatso Mashele, Thabo Mboweni, Emmanuel Ramathuba, Mothwale Maboea and Abonga Sodawe.

-Michael Adams Head: Public Finance Division
+Khathu Todani Head: Public Finance Division